-And don’t forget the hash, that SC BBQ original that Bar-B-Que Hut does so well.
+And don’t forget the South Carolina barbecue hash that Bar-B-Que Hut does so well.

 “Everything I got is good,” noted Condrey.
 “Fried chicken, barbecue chicken, pork.
 Naturally, I sell more barbecue than anything.”